joelhawksley/identity/components/slides.md

 end
 ```

+^ So we wrote a linter.

+^ S First, we see count how many times the old CSS classes are being used,

+^ S Then assert that it matches the number we expect.

-^ By adding a linter to our test suite, we steered those building new UI towards our components.
+^ By adding a linter to our test suite, we're guiding those building new UI towards our components.

 ---